rrmhearts/docker-master/SWARM.md

 `docker container rm -f ...` will not remove a swarm.
 The manager will re-create the nodes.
 In order to remove a swarm service, you must do `docker service rm festive_volhard`.

 ## Swarm Cluster
+An example of a swarm cluster with 3 nodes.
 ```
 # Init swarm, returns key line.
 Use key line on other nodes.
 sudo docker swarm init